titon/db/docs/behavior.md

 }
 ```

-Now after every node insertion and deletion, the tree is updated accordingly.
+Now after every record insertion and deletion, the tree is updated accordingly.

 To fetch the tree, use the following methods within the model.